SENSAAS/sensaas-flex/README.md

 ## Run sensaasflex.py (flexible alignments)

+We recommend creating a separate directory for your project to avoid mixing executables in sensaas-flex-main with your files.

 This script **only works with SDF format files**.
 This script allows to run flexible alignment of two shapes by optimizing the conformer of the Source.

 The syntax is: